 Sometimes, your ERISA lawyer may hire a vocational expert to evaluate your disability insurance claim.
 Your lawyer’s vocational expert may counter the insurance’s company’s assessment and support a finding of disability.

 Can the Terms of a Disability Insurance Policy Change?

 Many long-term disability insurance policies start as “own occupation” plans.
 However, they may convert into “any occupation” plans after a period of time (typically after two years).
 This conversion can result in a denial of benefits.

 If you are denied disability insurance benefits, you have appeal rights.
 Your initial appeal is filed with the insurance company.
 If you are again denied, you may file a federal court appeal.

 ERISA plans and SPD documents are difficult to understand.
 They often contain “legalese” and include many complicated technical requirements.
 Additionally, the ERISA claims process has strict filing, appeal and evidentiary rules.
 If you fail to meet these requirements, you may lose your right to benefits.
 If you are considering a disability insurance appeal, you should speak with a lawyer.

-If you have questions about the terms of your disability insurance policy or need help with an ERISA claim, you should contact an experienced ERISA lawyer.
+If you have questions about the terms of your disability insurance policy or need help with an ERISA claim, you should contact an experienced New Jersey ERISA lawyer.
 An attorney can advise you of your rights and file your ERISA claim or appeal, as well as give you a fighting chance against the insurance company.
 Contact Uscher, Quiat, Uscher & Russo, P.C. today.